 Satisfactory Academic Progress

-For complete financial aid regulations, call the Financial Aid Office:
+For complete financial aid regulations, contact the Financial Aid Office at:

 Community Colleges of Spokane has partnered with BankMobile, a financial services company, to bring an efficient method of refund disbursement to students.
 Financial aid will be disbursed to students via BankMobile.
 Check out mybigfootcard.vibeaccount.com to learn more.